Seat Belt Safety

 New Mexico Occupant Seat Belt Observation Study

 Each year, the New Mexico Department of Transportation Traffic Safety Division provides a statewide estimate of daytime and nighttime seat belt use.
-New Mexico’s 2018 seat belt use rate is 90.2%.
-Although the seat belt rate has seen a decline for three years in a row, the rate remains above 90%, the National Highway Traffic Safety Administration target rate for states.
+New Mexico’s 2019 seat belt use rate is 91.8%.
+The rate is an increase over last year and remains above 90%, the National Highway Traffic Safety Administration target rate for states.

 Seat Belt Study Reports